-Follow these general steps to create reports using the Wonderware Historian Client Workbook.
+Follow these general steps to create reports using the AVEVA Historian Client Workbook.

-- 1 Configure a connection to one or more servers.
-For more information, see Managing Server Connections on page 218. - 2 Understand how functions, formulas, and array formulas work.
-For more information, see Working with Functions, Formulas, and Cells on page 223. - 3 Determine how you want to set up or use Workbook options.
-For more information, see Configuring Workbook Options on page 309. - 4 Configure tags for which you want to return data.
-For more information, see Selecting Tags for Reports on page 232. - 5 Create a data report for the selected tags. - For information on retrieving configuration data using wizards, see Retrieving Tag Configuration Information on page 239. - For information on retrieving current and historical data values using wizards, see Retrieving Tag Values on page 247. - For information on generating analysis graphs and data using wizards, see Retrieving Tag Values on page 247. - For information on retrieving data using a manually created SQL query, see Creating a Direct Query on page 306. - 6 Configure other advanced optional features.
-For more information, see Configuring Workbook Options on page 309. - 7 Save the report. - 8 Optionally publish the report to the Wonderware Information Server.
-For more information, see Publishing Reports on page 326.
+- 1. Configure a connection to one or more servers.
+For more information, see Managing Server Connections. - 2.
+Understand how functions, formulas, and array formulas work.
+For more information, see Working with Functions, Formulas, and Cells. - 3.
+Determine how you want to set up or use Workbook options.
+For more information, see Configuring Workbook Options. - 4.
+Configure tags for which you want to return data.
+For more information, see Selecting Tags for Reports. - 5.
+Create a data report for the selected tags. - For information on retrieving configuration data using wizards, see Retrieving Tag Configuration Information. - For information on retrieving current and historical data values using wizards, see Retrieving Tag Values. - For information on generating analysis graphs and data using wizards, see Retrieving Tag Values. - For information on retrieving data using a manually created SQL query, see Creating a Direct Query. - 6.
+Configure other advanced optional features.
+For more information, see Configuring Workbook Options. - 7.
+Save the report. - 8.
+Optionally publish the report to the AVEVA Information Server.
+For more information, see Publishing Reports.